angelsr16/simple-quote-app/README.md

 ### English Version:

 The **Quotes App** is a full-stack web application that allows users to register, log in, and interact with quotes.
 Users can create, edit, and delete quotes, and view global quotes from other users.
-Each quote is associated with a movie or TV show title, and contains the quote's content and a timestamp for when it was created.
+Each quote is associated with a movie or TV show title.

 #### Key Features:
 - **User Authentication**: Users can register, log in, and log out.